 We’re in California (Zone 9), so Grandpa says to plant garlic between Halloween and Thanksgiving (the earlier, the better).
-This year, I chose a spot between the raised beds and the birdbath in the backyard, pulled all the weeds, and mixed in a healthy dose of compost.
+This year, I chose a spot between the raised beds and the birdbath in the backyard, pulled all the weeds, and mixed in a healthy dose of homemade compost.

-If you don’t have a plantermajigger, poke holes in the soil with a pencil or stick.
+If you don’t have a plantermajigger, no worries.
+Just poke holes in the soil with a pencil or stick.